 It’s simple to do, easy to miss but mandatory that you catch.
 Zip up all zippers before putting those items into the laundry.
 Open zippers tumbling in a washer and or dryer are like little chainsaws that catch on other items in the tumble.
 The result is thread-pulls or worse, tiny holes in t-shirts and linens.
 Pull all zipper tabs all the way to the top, and do the same with bras and lingerie or other clothing with hooks.

 Coins and other objects

 They make a racket for sure, but coins and other type objects do more than that when left in pockets and sent through the laundry.
 They can beat up that drum and seriously damage the machine.

 Refrigerator and Freezer Mistakes

 Keeping fridge too full

-The condenser coils of your refrigerator probably aren’t the first spot in your house you think to clean regularly, but they need to be.
+When’s the last time you remembered to clean the condenser coils of your refrigerator and or free-standing freezer?
+These appliances are probably not the first spots in your house you think to clean regularly, but they need to be.
 Failure to do so is just asking for trouble.
-If the condenser gets clogged, it will have to work harder, using more electricity and wearing on the appliance.
-Clean the condenser about every six months.
+Clogged condensers have to work way too hard which means more electricity is required to keep them going, and that leads to early appliance death.
+Clean the condensers about every six months.

 Dirtbag too full

-It’s a pain to stop and dump out the vacuum cleaner bag before, after, or during your vacuuming, but you should.
+It’s a pain to stop and dump out the vacuum cleaner bag or debris cup before, after, or during your vacuuming, but you should.
 Let the bag or dust cup get too full, and your vacuum will strain to pick up debris.
-All that strain will certainly damage the machine and shorten its usable life.
-Always clean out the bag after every use and keep an eye on its level while using it to avoid appliance abuse.
+All that strain will force dust and debris into moving parts that must be kept free of that stuff in order to perform well.
+Certainly, that kind of abuse will shorten its usable life.
+Always clean out the bag after every use and keep an eye on its level while using it to avoid the dreaded vacuum cleaner abuse.

 Wrong size lightbulbs